 Limitations

 There are several limitations that need to be discussed.
 First, for a study of this kind, the sample size is relatively small.
 There is a risk therefore of false positives, although the findings were robust to different analysis choices as shown by our sensitivity analyses.
 Second, due to the nature of the linear regression model chosen, we could only include those individuals with data for all measures.
 The effect of missing data on the outcome has not been assessed.
 Third, the longest trial duration in this analysis was 18 weeks.
 It is unclear whether the predictors identified here are also associated with outcomes beyond this time.
 Fourth, in a linear analysis such as this, it could be argued whether statistically significant predictors are also predictive of clinically significant outcomes.
-In the present sample, mean baseline G-SAS was 31.71 (severe), which on average reduced to 19.23 (mild).
+In the present sample, mean baseline G-SAS was 31.51 (severe), which on average reduced to 19.28 (mild).
 Although the ideal assessment and threshold for clinical improvement in gambling disorder remains in doubt to some extent (Walker et al., 2006), this would generally be regarded as a clinically significant improvement.
 This suggests that the identified predictors are associated with clinically significant improvements in gambling symptoms.
 Finally, there are a number of potential factors that might be associated with treatment response that were not measured consistently or at all in these studies.
 For example, expectations of therapeutic benefit, which likely play a role in both active medication response and placebo effects (Huneke et al., 2020; Petrie and Rief, 2019; Rutherford et al., 2017).
 Triggers for gambling behavior have also been associated with placebo response in gambling disorder (Grant and Chamberlain, 2017), but were not measured consistently enough in the present studies to be included in the regression model.
 Predictors of response to psychological treatments for gambling disorder also include certain personality traits and being in the action stage of change (Merkouris et al., 2016).
+Additionally, predictors of response might differ for different classes of medication.
+Due to the small sample sizes of parent studies we were unable to assess this within this dataset.
 Further studies are needed to assess the effects of such factors in medication studies for gambling disorder, and whether they interact with the predictors identified here.

 Conclusion